laravel/docs/cashier-paddle.md

 <a name="paddle-js"></a>
 ### Paddle JS

 Paddle relies on its own JavaScript library to initiate the checkout widget.
-You'll can load it by placing the `@paddleJS` directive right before you closing `</head>` tag:
+You can load it by placing the `@paddleJS` directive right before you closing `</head>` tag:

         @paddleJS
     </head>